Journal of Animal Physiology and Animal Nutrition

 3.7.
 Use of the English Language

 Authors whose native language is not English should have a native English speaker read and correct their manuscript.
 Spelling and phraseology should conform to standard British usage and should be consistent throughout the paper.
-A list of independent suppliers of editing services can be found at http://authorservices.wiley.com/bauthor/english_language.asp.
-All services are paid for and arranged by the author, and use of one of these services does not guarantee acceptance or preference for publication.
+Visit our site to learn about the options.
+Please note that using the Wiley English Language Editing Service does not guarantee that your paper will be accepted by this journal.

 4. AFTER ACCEPTANCE